theseanathan/SFSU_Interview_Prep_F19/timothy/README.md

-Name:
+Name: Timothy Chan

-Estimated Graduation:
+Estimated Graduation: May 2020

-Preferred Language:
+Preferred Language: Java

-Did you submit a resume?:
+Did you submit a resume?: Nope, don't remember

-Have you interviewed before?:
+Have you interviewed before?: Yup